dotnet/aspire/docs/open-telemetry-architecture.md

 The Aspire dashboard provides UI for viewing the telemetry of apps.
 Telemetry data is sent to the dashboard using OTLP, and the dashboard implements an OTLP server to receive telemetry data and store it in memory.
 The dashboard UI presents telemetry stored in memory.

-Aspire F5 debugging workflow:
+Aspire debugging workflow:

-* Developer starts the Aspire app with debugging.
+* Developer starts the Aspire app with debugging, presses <kbd>F5</kbd>.
 * Aspire dashboard and developer control plane (DCP) start.
-* App configuration is run in the DevHost project.
+* App configuration is run in the _DevHost_ project.
   * OTEL environment variables are automatically added to .NET projects during app configuration.
   * DCP provides the name (`OTEL_SERVICE_NAME`) and ID (`OTEL_RESOURCE_ATTRIBUTES`) of the app in exported telemetry.
   * The OTLP endpoint is an HTTP/2 port started by the dashboard (`OTEL_EXPORTER_OTLP_ENDPOINT`).
 That tells projects to export telemetry back to the dashboard.